 - In Dublin, the sea level is rising faster than anticipated at approximately double the rate of global sea level rise.

-- It’s estimated that extreme coastal water levels would put 23,435 properties in Dublin at risk over the coming years.
+- It’s estimated that extreme coastal water levels would put 23,435 properties in Dublin at risk over the coming years, and the county will see an increase in flooding over the next 20 to 30 years.

 - A 2021 study looked at sea level rise since 1842 in Cork.
 It found that relative sea levels had risen by over 40cm, nearly 50% more than the 27cm expected for the region.